jameshughes89/cs4XX-EvolutionaryComputation/site/student-projects/description.rst

 Below is a high-level overview of how points will be awarded.
 Details on each task are provided later in the assignment description.

-* A total of **5** points will be awarded for having a working implementation of the project topic
+* A total of **5** points may be awarded for having a working implementation of the project topic

 * A total of **25** will be awarded for the project presentation